 There is another option.
 Regret can serve us for good in that it can remind us to refrain from repeating the same mistakes.
 However, this could imply that our fear of experiencing the negative outcomes of our past errors will make us “behave” our way back into God’s good graces.
 This is simply not so.
 Although it’s probably better, most of the time, to behave than to misbehave, it is not authentic for human beings to “behave themselves,” if such “good” behavior is merely motivated by guilt or regret.
 We are all coming to the understanding, however, that there is a part of us–the Christ within–that is so pure that it need not be “frightened into behaving.”
 The Christ within is pure Love, and where pure Love is, fear cannot exist.
 Besides, God already sees us as perfect and sinless and not needing to be “scared straight.”

-Self-condemnation is also our ego’s way to keep us from learning and healing–our only two reasons for being here on earth.
+Self-condemnation is also our ego’s way of keeping us from learning and healing–our only two reasons for being here on earth.
 This, in turn, keeps us from being liberated and free.
-Instead, for us to heal our regrets, we have to confront them–head on–by processing them and then coming to peace with them!
+Instead, for us to heal our regrets, we have to confront them–head-on–by processing them and then coming to peace with them!

 Dealing with Regret